alinush/6.824-lecture-notes/l10-treadmarks.md

 **Q:** Is LRC a win over IVY if each variable on a separate page?

+ - IVY doesn't move data until the program tries to read it
+   + So Ivy is pretty lazy already
+ - Robert: TreadMarks is only worth it pages are big
  - Or a win over IVY plus write diffs?

 Do we think all threaded/locking code will work with LRC?